HealthIntersections/fhirserver/security.md

 of authentication.
 The Secure interface supports 3 kinds of
 security:

-* OAuth2 login (actually, the Smart App Launch profile on OAuth2)
+* OAuth2 login (actually, the Smart App Launch v1 profile on OAuth2)
+  * v2 is planned
 * OWin-type login
 * Certificates + JWT Bearer Tokens